If your school wants to use Meals in Arbor, follow the instruction below to set this up on your site.

 - Packed Lunch - This is a provision for students who bring their own lunch to school from home.
 Nothing will need to be ticked and no price will need to be given.

-- Staff Meal - You may have two prices; one paid for and one on duty (free), so that each staff member can choose depending on their schedule and have this recorded easily.
-Please note, if you want to have two different prices for staff meals, you'll need to set up two provisions as you can only select 'All Staff' for staff meal prices.
+- If you have two prices for staff; one paid for and one on duty (free), you'll need two provisions so each staff member can choose depending on their schedule and have this recorded easily.

 In the slide over you need to enter details about the provision.